-Even gas, which usually is very inexpensive in oil producer countries, is costing now roughly one USD per liter!
+Even gas, which is usually very inexpensive in oil-producer countries, now costs roughly one USD per liter!

-Tobacco used to be quite cheap, but this will change soon as the government has just increased hugely its taxes.
+Tobacco used to be relatively cheap, but this will change soon as the government has just increased its taxes hugely.

-Finally, my favorite price in Angola: you can pay more than 200 USD for a bank international transfer!
+Finally, my favorite price in Angola: you can pay more than 200 USD for an international bank transfer!
 This could mean 5% of your payment!!
 And I’m not even going to talk about the quality of this (and others) banking service…

 Do you want more information about prices all over the world?
 Check this fantastic site: numbeo!
 As usual, there’s little information about Luanda, but for those, you can always ask us.
 We will be more than happy to answer. 🙂

-Have you been in the most expensive city in the world? or any other of the top 10?
+Have you been to the most expensive city in the world?
+Or any other of the top 10?
 What’s your favorite price?
-Share your insights with us!
+Could you share your insights with us?